 Now, she thought, there is no one except servants.
-Jacob gone and howe-tinted buried by the women he left behind; children rosy clouds in the sky.
-Soledad frightened for her own future if I die.
+Jacob gone and buried by the women he left behind; children rose-tinted clouds in the sky.

+Sorrow frightened for her own future if I die.
 Lila steady, unmoved by any catastrophe as though she has seen and survived everything.
 And Florens?

-How long will it take will he returned to the will she get lost will someone steal her?
+How long will it take will he be there will she get lost will someone steal her will he return?